MicroEJ/docs/ApplicationDeveloperGuide/managedc/compilation.rst

 .. note::

     If your module is composed of multiple C files, append all object files to the command line.

+The generated file ``my_app.wasm`` is the result of the link of all the content of the object file(s) (functions, globals, constants) in a single WebAssembly module.
+This linked WebAssembly module can now be mapped to a :ref:`@ManagedCModule <managedc.communication.managedc_to_java>`.

 .. _managedc.link.command_line_options:

 Command Line Options